resatarikan/SQL-tips-and-tricks/README.md

 ### Indent your code
 Indent your code to make it more readable to colleagues and your future self.

-Opinions will vary on what this looks like so be sure to follow your company/team's guidelines or, if that doesn't exist, go with whatever works for you.
+Opinions will vary on what this looks like, so be sure to follow your company/team's guidelines or, if that doesn't exist, go with whatever works for you.

 You can also use an online formatter like [poorsql](https://poorsql.com/) or a linter like [sqlfluff](https://github.com/sqlfluff/sqlfluff).